How to help someone experiencing an asthma attack

 People experiencing an asthma attack can experience any of the following signs/symptoms:

 - Difficulty in speaking, shown through being unable to complete sentences and whispering

 - Signs of hypoxia such as a grey-blue tinge to the lips, earlobes and nailbeds

 - Exhaustion, in the case of severe attacks.

 Follow the steps below:

 A mild attack should ease within a few minutes with the use of their inhaler.
-If it does not, the casualty may take 1-2 puffs of their inhaler every 30-60 seconds for up to 10 puffs.
-If they have a personal plan this should be followed and seek medical aid if necessary.
+If it does not, the casualty may take more doses of their inhaler – they can have one or two puffs every two minutes until they have had ten puffs in total.